-Management conducted its annual assessment of internal controls and provided an unmodified statement of assurance that internal control over operations, reporting, and compliance were operating effectively as of September 30, 2023.
+Management conducted its annual assessment of internal controls and provided a modified statement of assurance that controls are operating effectively except for the material weaknesses identified.
 Management has also assessed the completeness and reliability of the performance and financial data used in this report.
-Additionally, NRCS's independent auditors also issued an unmodified opinion on the NRCS financial statements for fiscal year 2023.
+NRCS's independent auditors have issued an unmodified opinion on the NRCS financial statements for fiscal years 2022 and 2021 with material weaknesses noted.